happyuc-project/web3j/docs/source/smart_contracts.rst

-You can also compile Solidity code via HappyUC clients such as Ghuc and Parity, using the JSON-RPC method `huc_compileSolidity <https://github.com/happyuc-project/wiki/wiki/JSON-RPC#huc_compileSolidity>`_ which is also supported in webuj.
+You can also compile Solidity code via HappyUC clients such as Ghuc and Parity, using the JSON-RPC method `huc_compileSolidity <https://github.com/happyuc-project/wiki/wiki/JSON-RPC#huc_compileSolidity>`_ which is also supported in Webuj.
 However, the Solidity compiler must be installed on the client for this to work.

 There are further options available, please refer to the